AeosAion/witnuino/README.md

 # Witnuino
 ## The puzzle language of "The Witness" adapted for Arduino

 This is an adoption of the panel puzzles in the witness for the Arduino.
-I'm using the Adafruit capacitive 2.8" TFT.
+I'm using the Adafruit capacitive 2.8" TFT for input and displaying and the SD reader that comes with it for saving the level data.
+The code reads the level data from the SD, creates the puzzle from that data, lets the user interact with the path and finally returns the validity of the solution that was input.
+I'm really excited for this current version since a lot of the puzzle elements already fully work.
+There are a few displaying bugs to be fixed and style improvements to be made and hopefully, most importantly, more puzzle rules to be added.
 The main challenge for me right now is to fit the whole code on the flash storage of an Arduino UNO.
-Memory is currently no issue.
+Memory/ RAM is currently no issue.
+Almost everything is commented in the code though feel free to ask if something is unclear!

 Functional Puzzle Elements:
 - Mazes